BCFT One-point Functions of Coulomb Branch Operators: One point functions in free BCFTs

 \subsection{$U(1)\ \cN=2$ theory on $H\mathbb{R}^4$}

 We will now move to the theory we are interested in.
 We will warm up first with the Dirichlet boundary conditions, then we will move to the Neumann ones (see \eqref{ebc}).
-We remind the reader that we use the following reparametrizations of the scalars \cite{Hama:2012bg, Gava:2016oep}:
+We remind the reader that we use the following definitions \cite{Hama:2012bg, Gava:2016oep}: